Valneas/AccountSystem/README.md

-# valneas-bungeecord
+# AccountSystem
-The Valnéas' bungeecord plugin
+The Account System plugin to manage every accounts on the server